rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 # For non-coders

-This chapter is for you,  wife, friend, father, lover of a developer.
+This chapter is for you,  wife or husband, friend, father or mother, lover of a developer.

 The goal is to understand the idea of coding and how a developer's mind develop its traits.